High Quality Analyses & Collaborative Approach

 title = {The multi-level regulation of clownfish metamorphosis by thyroid hormones},

-author = {Natacha Roux and Saori Miura and Mélanie Dussene and Yuki Tara and Fiona Lee and Simon Bernard and Mathieu Reynaud and Pauline Salis and Agneesh Barua and Abdelhay Boulahtouf and Patrick Balaguer and Karine Gauthier and David Lecchini and Yann Gibert and Laurence Besseau and Vincent Laudet},
+author = {Natacha Roux and Saori Miura and Mélanie Dussenne and Yuki Tara and Shu-Hua Lee and Simon de Bernard and Mathieu Reynaud and Pauline Salis and Agneesh Barua and Abdelhay Boulahtouf and Patrick Balaguer and Karine Gauthier and David Lecchini and Yann Gibert and Laurence Besseau and Vincent Laudet},

-abstract = {Most marine organisms have a biphasic life cycle during which a pelagic larva is transformed into a radically different juvenile.
-In vertebrates the role of thyroid hormones (TH) in triggering this transition is well known, but how the morphological and physiological changes are integrated in a coherent way with the ecological transition remains poorly explored.
-To gain insight into this question, we performed an integrative analysis of metamorphosis of a marine teleost, the clownfish Amphiprion ocellaris.
-We reveal how TH coordinate a change in color vision as well as a major metabolic shift in energy production, hence highlighting its central integrative role in regulating this transformation.
-By manipulating the activity of LXR, a major regulator of metabolism, we also reveal a tight link between metabolic changes and metamorphosis progression.
-Strikingly, we observed that these regulations are at play in the wild revealing how hormones coordinate energy needs with available resources during life cycle.Competing Interest StatementThe authors have declared no competing interest.},
+abstract = {Most marine organisms have a biphasic life cycle during which pelagic larvae transform into radically different juveniles.
+In vertebrates, the role of thyroid hormones (THs) in triggering this transition is well known, but how the morphological and physiological changes are integrated in a coherent way with the ecological transition remains poorly explored.
+To gain insight into this question, we performed an integrated analysis of metamorphosis of a marine teleost, the false clownfish (Amphiprion ocellaris).
+We show how THs coordinate a change in color vision as well as a major metabolic shift in energy production, highlighting how it orchestrates this transformation.
+By manipulating the activity of liver X regulator (LXR), a major regulator of metabolism, we also identify a tight link between metabolic changes and metamorphosis progression.
+Strikingly, we observed that these regulations are at play in the wild, explaining how hormones coordinate energy needs with available resources during the life cycle.},

 keywords = {},